Skip to main content

 Parts of Old Northeast, Kenwood, and Roser Park sit in flood zones and historic districts simultaneously.
 Designated historic structures may qualify for FEMA exemptions — but only with written approval from the Florida Division of Historic Resources.

-Hurricanes Helene, Ian, and Michael caused widespread damage across St. Pete's waterfront neighborhoods.
-Post-storm work often triggers substantial improvement — requiring the entire structure to meet current flood codes, not just the damaged areas.
+Storm damage from Helene, Ian, and Michael often triggers FEMA Substantial Improvement / Substantial Damage determinations — requiring the entire structure to meet current flood codes, not just the damaged areas.
+We navigate these determinations through the City of St. Petersburg compliance process.

 St. Petersburg Flood Zones by Neighborhood